-If you’re not quite ready to quit, or someone else in your home is the one smoking, there are still things you can do to reduce your child’s exposure to the smoke.
+If you’re not quite ready to quit, or if someone else in your home smokes, there are still things you can do to reduce your child’s exposure to the smoke.

 You might need to explain to friends and family that simply blowing smoke away from your child doesn’t protect your child from the harmful effects of smoke.

 When visiting friends or leaving children in the care of someone else, try to make sure the environment is free of smoke.